Is there a price premium for new homes?

 There are several benefits of owning a new home: they don't need any work done to them when you move in, so you won't have to worry about redecorating previous owners' tastes.
 Utility bills are often cheaper because they are built with energy efficiency in mind - homes built after 2013 save around £1,400 per year on energy and gas bills.

-New rental properties often cost slightly more to than older rental homes, although the price differentiation isn't as dramatic as sales prices.There is also a selection of new build properties under construction with ‘build to rent' in mind, a scheme where the sole purpose is to build new homes for the purpose of long-term rentals, with the management company acting in the role of the landlord.
+New rental properties often cost slightly more to than older rental homes, although the price differentiation isn't as dramatic as sales prices.There is also a selection of new build properties under Perth welding and fabrication company construction with ‘build to rent' in mind, a scheme where the sole purpose is to build new homes for the purpose of long-term rentals, with the management company acting in the role of the landlord.
 The average local rental property per month is £900, while new build commands around £1,000.
+There are many construction accidents in Phoenix, AZ, that´s why many people tend to get legal help.

 Whether you're looking for your own brand new piece of Sandwich or not, we'd love to talk through your options buying or selling in our area.
 As the main local market experts we're available to help you pick the ideal home for you, and if you're selling we can make sure you get the optimum price for your home.